William Jackson (secretary)

-William Jackson (March 9, 1759 - December 17, 1828) was a figure in the American Revolution and one of the Founding Fathers of the United States.
+William Jackson (March 9, 1759 - December 17, 1828) was a prominent figure in the American Revolution and one of the Founding Fathers of the United States.
 He served as secretary to the 1787 United States Constitutional Convention, and as part of his duties added his signature to the United States Constitution.
 He also served with distinction in the Continental Army during the Revolutionary War.
+Jackson served as secretary general of the Society of the Cincinnati.
 After the war, he served as one of President George Washington's personal secretaries.
+As President, Washington appointed Jackson Surveyor for the Port of Philadelphia.

 Early life

 Jackson was born in Cumberland, England, on March 9, 1759.
 He was sent to Charleston, South Carolina, after his parents died, and was raised by a family friend and prominent merchant, Owen Roberts, who was the commander of a militia battalion.
 After the American Revolutionary War began in 1775, Roberts joined the Patriot side, and Jackson, then a teenager, followed.
 Roberts likely helped Jackson to obtain a position as a cadet in the 1st South Carolina Regiment.
 In May 1776 Jackson was commissioned as a second lieutenant.